gerwld/rrs-tg-project/Important Info (!!!).md

 To change the slider speed set a new value in the AUTOSCROLL_TIMEOUT (file slider.js) in milliseconds.
 If you want to disable elements auto-scroll set IS_AUTOSCROLL (file slider.js) from =true to =false.
-By default autoscroll not work while mouse is on slider, that is part of UX flow to increase usability.
+By default auto-scroll does not work while the mouse is on the slider, that is part of UX flow to increase usability.

 ---